1. Where can employers get information about the Saskatchewan Immigrant Nominee Program (SINP)? Where are applications available?

 If you are interested in hiring in low-skilled occupations on a permanent basis, contact the SINP to discuss your options.

 If you are interested in hiring on temporary basis please visit the Service Canada website for the pilot project for hiring temporary workers requiring lower levels of education (NOC level "C" or "D").

-8. How do I obtain a Labour Market Opinion (LMO)?
+8. How do I obtain a Labour Market Impact Assessment (LMIA)?

-A LMO is an opinion provided by Service Canada (SC) to Citizenship and Immigration Canada (CIC) which assesses the likely impact that hiring the requested foreign worker(s) may have on the Canadian labour market.
-To hire a Temporary Foreign Worker, you must obtain a favorable LMO from SC.
-For more information on how to obtain a LMO from SC visit the SC website or the Citizenship and Immigration Canada website.
+A LMIA is an opinion provided by Service Canada (SC) to Citizenship and Immigration Canada (CIC) which assesses the likely impact that hiring the requested foreign worker(s) may have on the Canadian labour market.
+To hire a Temporary Foreign Worker, you must obtain a favorable LMIA from SC.
+For more information on how to obtain a LMIA from SC visit the SC website or the Citizenship and Immigration Canada website.

 9. Who is responsible for covering the various costs associated with bringing foreign workers to Saskatchewan?